NIkkiDC/AirJournal-API/README.md

 User should have access to all activities.

-User should see ads on the home page / or travel tips.
+User should see ads on the home page.

 <br>